 The Ed.D.
 Doctoral Program in Educational Leadership and Policy Studies prepares leaders who are capable of working in a wide range of settings.
 These include public and private schools, research and evaluation institutions, and educational advocacy organizations.
-Our diverse faculty and student body represent agencies such as P-12 public schools, private and independent schools, government, and higher education.
-The variety of perspectives faculty and students bring strengthens our ability to understand and address complex educational issues.
+Our diverse faculty members and student body represent P-12 public schools, private and independent schools, government and non-profit agencies, and higher education.
+This variety of perspectives makes it possible to understand and address complex educational issues.

 The mission of the Ed.D.
 Program is:

 - to prepare educational leaders with comprehensive knowledge, appropriate skills, and empowering attitudes to become leaders who are informed decision-makers capable of being reflective practitioners and who contribute to the research and practice literature.